-Three peaks in glass abundance are present at 400, 460, and 600 mbsf (Fig. F42), corresponding to hyaloclastites in the core.
-These are important because of the substantial degree of glass alteration with the presence of saponite cementing the breccia, resulting in corresponding peaks in the abundances of secondary minerals (saponite) at these depths (Fig. F44).
+Three peaks in glass abundance are present at 400, 460, and 600 mbsf (Fig. F42), corresponding to the presence of hyaloclastites in the core.
+These are important because of the substantial degree of glass alteration with the presence of saponite cementing the breccia resulting in corresponding peaks in the abundance of secondary minerals (saponite) at these depths (Fig. F44).